Reed Smith LLP - The Inside View

 The first stage: recruitment on and off campus

-Reed Smith visits just under 50 law schools for OCIs and collects resumés from just under 20.
-Alongside this, the firm visits five job fairs: The Lavender Law Career Fair, the CCBA Chicago Minority Job Fair, the Philadelphia Area Diversity Job Fair, the Northeast Black Law Students Association Job Fair, and the Bay Area Diversity Career Fair.
-The firm usually interviews 20 students per campus or job fair.
+Reed Smith visits just under 50 law schools for OCIs and collects resumés from 45 law schools.
+Alongside this, the firm visits the following job fairs: The Lavender Law Career Fair, the CCBA Chicago Minority Job Fair, the Philadelphia Area Diversity Job Fair, the Northeast Black Law Students Association Job Fair, the Patent Law Fair, and the Bay Area Diversity Career Fair.
+The firm usually interviews 10-20 students per campus or job fair schedule.

 Top tips for this stage: